wloocc/wloocc-website/content/posts/s24/eot-comp-results.md

 summary = "Results for the S24 end-of-term climbing competition at the PAC wall!"
 +++

 Thank you to everyone that came out to the EOT comp!
-Here are the final results.
+We hope all of you guys had fun.
+Congratulations to Jane Babiak-Abray, Jasmine Chan, and Peter Wang for topping the charts in our beginner, intermediate and advanced categories!
+We’ll be contacting you shortly about your well-deserved prizes 🏆.

+The full final results are posted below!

+Please note that the scores for the beginner and intermediate categories were cut-off at 450 and 750 points respectively.

 <iframe class="airtable-embed" src="https://airtable.com/embed/appRTXHq0OGhgACB6/shrkMnyfxUfXGaD3A" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>